qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

 .. contents::
    :local:

-Python plugins can also run on QGIS Server (see: :ref:`label_qgisserver`): by using the *server interface* (:class:`QgsServerInterface`) a Python plugin running on the server can alter the behavior of existing core services (**WMS**, **WFS** etc.).
+Python plugins can also run on QGIS Server (see :ref:`label_qgisserver`): by using the *server interface* (:class:`QgsServerInterface`) a Python plugin running on the server can alter the behavior of existing core services (**WMS**, **WFS** etc.).